Give your lever action rifle an RLO Custom Leather makeover | Hawaii Reporter

 There were several slings out there but they all necessitated drilling of holes.
 I didn’t want any of that so I kept on looking and stumbled onto RLO Custom Leather.
 RLO is the brainchild of a fellow named Rick Lowe who resides at the interface of firearms and leather.

-His products include scabbards, knife sheaths, slings, stock covers, cheek riser and the like.
-He makes accessories for both long guns and (holsters) for pistols.
-He makes products that will work with just about every major firearms manufacturer ranging from Glock to Winchester.
+His products include scabbards, knife sheaths, slings, stock covers, cheek risers and the like.
+He makes accessories for bolt action rifles and shotguns as well as lever guns.
+He has products for manufacturers ranging from CZ to Winchester.

 Based in Bronson, Florida, Mr. Lowe got started making sheathes for his own custom knives.
 His work got attention and before you know it he was designing leather rifle accessories for the Mosin Nagant, Mauser and SKS.
 That in turn led him to making slings for Henry, Winchester, Marlin and other lever action rifles.